Phaidon Press: Fashion

 Phaidon publishes monographs on designers and fashion houses, as well as surveys of contemporary and historical fashion.
 It publishes the best selling The Fashion Book and has collaborated on monographs with creative directors Grace Coddington and Fabien Baron; designers Marc Jacobs, Viktor & Rolf, and Thierry Mugler; and fashion house Yves Saint Laurent, among others.

 Food

 Phaidon has published monographs with some of the world's leading chefs including Massimo Bottura, Magnus Nilsson, Enrique Olvera, Virgilio Martínez, René Redzepi, and Ferran Adrià, with whom it published the seven-volume set 2005–2011.

 Phaidon publishes surveys of world cuisines, a program launched in 2005 with the Italian cookbook The Silver Spoon.
 Other world cuisines published include American, Chinese, Cuban, French, German, Greek, Japanese, Mexican, Nordic, Peruvian, Spanish, Thai, and Turkish.
 In 2013 Phaidon published Where Chefs Eat, a global dining guide based on chef recommendations.
 The series has been extended and adapted to include Where to Eat Pizza, Where to Drink Coffee, Where to Drink Beer, and Where Bartenders Drink.

+In 2025, Phaidon published Recipes From the American South.